digamber89/woo-preview-emails/readme.txt

 4. Example
 5. Send emails to yourself to check on other devices == Changelog ==

+= 1.5.1 =
+Minor Tweak: Removed Trademark Infringement and verified against WooCommerce 3.6.2 and WordPress 5.2

 = 1.5.0 =
  - Add support for WooCommerce Subscriptions thanks to https://github.com/digamber89/woocommerce-preview-emails/pull/7
- - Fix compatibility issue with WooCommerce Order Status Manager

-= 1.4.1 =
+ - Fix compatibility issue with WooCommerce Order Status Manager = 1.4.1 =
 Show compatibility with WooCommerce version 3.4.4